teddymaef/learncassandra/en/model/cql_and_data_structure.md

-# CQL & Data Structure?
+# CQL & Data Structure

 The recommended API for creating schemas in Cassandra since 0.7 is via CQL.
 But Cassandra encourages developer to share schema information to achieve more transparency.
 Why?
 Because although CQL looks very much like SQL, they don't work in a similar way internally.
 Remember, for each column family, don’t think of a relational table.
 Instead, think of a nested sorted map data structure.